volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 However, it is also possible to create dynamic classes in TypeScript, where **InstanceType** can be used to retrieve the type of the dynamic instances.

 ## Summary

+TypeScript ships with built in Utility Types that are accessible globally and can be used to transform existing types painlessly, each which can be created manually.

+However, I recommend using them whenever possible instead of manual implementations, since they increase the readability and maintainability of the code.

+Make sure to understand all of the today's 13 Utility Types, since they are the most popular ones and you will, most probably, need to use some of them in each project.